 On Q Wines was founded by vintner Steve Baker in 2010.
-He grew up in rural Napa – in Gordon Valley, east of the city of Napa.
-While he had friends in the wine business while growing up he did not become a winemaker; rather he became a marine engineer – spending years at sea for Chevron.
+He grew up in rural Napa Valley, in Gordon Valley in particular, located slightly east of the city of Napa.
+While he had friends in the wine business while growing up he did not become a winemaker; rather he became a marine engineer and spent years at sea for Chevron.
 His interest in making wine came much later in life.

 He credits professor Dr. Stephen Krebs (an influential and well-liked professor who taught at Napa Valley College for 25+ years) with teaching one of the most valuable courses he took during his enrollment.
 As Steve’s vineyard grew he continued to take viticulture courses and by the time the vineyard produced its first fruit he was taking oenology courses.
 He acquired more hands on knowledge by making home wine for five years with the consulting help of long time friend and wine maker Mark Jessup.